Xpan22/Response-div-stability-competitive-communities/Extended_results.md

-### Comparision full model vs balance only
+### Comparision full model vs imbalance only

-**Table 3**: Anova table: a model with both balance and divergence as predictors is not significantly different from a model with only balance as predictor.
+**Table 3**: Anova table: a model with both imbalance and divergence as predictors is not significantly different from a model with only imbalance as predictor.

 ``` r
 anova1 <- anova(lm_div_balance,  lm_balance)